Sage-Vines/CloudComputingProjectTwo/README.md

    - docker volume ls will list postgres-data, proving the enhancement is alive
 5. **If you want to edit the code**
    - Change frontend files under services/frontend/site or backend code in services/backend
-   - Re-run terraform apply and the containers restart with the new code because we bind-mount those folders
+   - Re-run terraform apply and the containers restart w/ new code because we bind-mount those folders

 ## If you want to clean up the code